You are located in service: E-Mail-Routing//Email Routing

 Formatting the recipient verification file

-For example, the following should be listed for the email addresses webmaster@test.rwth-aachen.de, postmaster@test.rwth-aachen.de, admin@test.rwth-aachen.de in the recipient verification file:
+For example, the following entries for the email addresses webmaster@test.rwth-aachen.de, postmaster@test.rwth-aachen.de, admin@test.rwth-aachen.de in the recipient verification file:

 webmaster